takashiro/OrchardHut/README.md

 1. PHP 5.5
 2. MySQL 5
 3. Apache Or IIS
-4. PHP extension: cURL, openssl
+4. PHP extension: cURL, openssl, mcrypt

+Clone Elf Web App and move the repo into a new subdirectory named extension in the root directory of Elf.
-Run http://yoursitename/install and it will be working.
+Run http://yoursite/install and it will be working.